Azure/azureml-assets/assets/models/system/salesforce-blip-image-captioning-base/description.md

-The `BLIP` framework is a new Vision-Language Pre-training (VLP) framework that can be used for both vision-language understanding and generation tasks.
-BLIP effectively utilizes noisy web data by bootstrapping the captions, where a captioner generates synthetic captions and a filter removes the noisy ones.
-This framework achieves state-of-the-art results on a wide range of vision-language tasks, such as image-text retrieval, image captioning, and VQA.
-BLIP also demonstrates strong generalization ability when directly transferred to video-language tasks in a zero-shot manner.
-The code, models, and datasets are available for use.
+`BLIP` (Bootstrapping Language-Image Pre-training) designed for unified vision-language understanding and generation is a new VLP framework that expands the scope of downstream tasks compared to existing methods.
+The framework encompasses two key contributions from both model and data perspectives.

+1. BLIP incorporates the Multi-modal Mixture of Encoder-Decoder (MED), an innovative model architecture designed to facilitate effective multi-task pre-training and flexible transfer learning.
+This model is jointly pre-trained using three vision-language objectives: image-text contrastive learning, image-text matching, and image-conditioned language modeling.

+2. BLIP introduces Captioning and Filtering (CapFilt), a distinctive dataset bootstrapping method aimed at learning from noisy image-text pairs.
+The pre-trained MED is fine-tuned into a captioner that generates synthetic captions from web images, and a filter that removes noisy captions from both the original web texts and synthetic texts.

+Authors of BLIP make following key observations based on extensive experiments and analysis.
+The collaboration between the captioner and filter significantly enhances performance across diverse downstream tasks through caption bootstrapping, with greater diversity in captions leading to more substantial gains.
+BLIP achieves  state-of-the-art performance in various vision-language tasks, including image-text retrieval, image captioning, visual question answering, visual reasoning, and visual dialog.
+It also achieves state-of-the-art zero-shot performance when directly applied to video-language tasks such as text-to-video retrieval and videoQA.

 Researchers should carefully assess the safety and fairness of the model before deploying it in any real-world applications.

-> The above summary was generated using ChatGPT.
-Review the <a href='https://huggingface.co/Salesforce/blip-image-captioning-base' target='_blank'>original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.
+Model fine-tuned on COCO dataset with the language modeling (LM) loss to generate captions given images with base architecture (with ViT base backbone).
+For more details on Image Captioning with BLIP, review the section 5.2 of the <a href='https://arxiv.org/abs/2201.12086' target='_blank'>original-paper</a>.

+# License

+BSD 3-Clause License

-### Inference samples
+# Inference Samples

 Inference type|Python sample (Notebook)|CLI with YAML
 |--|--|--|
 Real time|<a href='https://aka.ms/azureml-infer-online-sdk-blip-image-to-text' target='_blank'>image-to-text-online-endpoint.ipynb</a>|<a href='https://aka.ms/azureml-infer-online-cli-blip-image-to-text' target='_blank'>image-to-text-online-endpoint.sh</a>
 Batch |<a href='https://aka.ms/azureml-infer-batch-sdk-blip-image-to-text' target='_blank'>image-to-text-batch-endpoint.ipynb</a>|<a href='https://aka.ms/azureml-infer-batch-cli-blip-image-to-text' target='_blank'>image-to-text-batch-endpoint.sh</a>

-### Sample inputs and outputs (for real-time inference)
+# Sample input and output

-#### Sample input
+### Sample input

 ```json
 {